 B. Evidence (facts FROM A SOURCE with citation)

 V. Conclusion (End on a strong note.
-Some ideas are: Restate thesis, Reflect about what you learned, and/or Recommend what your readers should do.)
+Some ideas are: Restate thesis and assertions, Reflect about what you learned, and/or Recommend what your readers should do like a "call to action".)

 Lesson video: https://youtu.be/cylFwfyWTls